sanskar10100/TaskCheck/README.md

 The app uses a `RecyclerView` to display the list of tasks to the user.
 When the user first opens the app, a snackbar intro is displayed about how to mark a task as completed.
 The rest of the UI is extremely intuitive and can be grasped at the first look.
 SharedPreferences are currently being used to persist the task list on storage (database version currently in development).
+The app also supports Hindi language although this can be triggered only by changing the default language of the device.

 ---